nikballal/openVAS/README.md

-# OpenVAS
-## Vulnerability Assessment using OpenVAS/Greenbone Vulnerability Scanner
+# Vulnerability Assessment using OpenVAS/Greenbone Vulnerability Scanner

  ### 1. On Kali linux, host IP - 192.168.0.222, check for the machines available on the host using 'nmap' command on the CLI and output the into a target file Target_List.txt